LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

                                         to different allocations with different
                                         offsets.
 Uses VMA to manage allocations
                                         and suballocations.
+  --api <api>           Use the specified API for replay (Windows only).
+                        Available values are:
+                            vulkan      Replay with the Vulkan API enabled. d3d12       Replay with the Direct3D API enabled. all         Replay with both the Vulkan and Direct3D 12 APIs enabled.
+This is the default.
+  --no-debug-popup      Disable the 'Abort, Retry, Ignore' message box
+                        displayed when abort() is called (Windows debug only).
   --use-captured-swapchain-indices
                         Use the swapchain indices stored in the capture directly on the swapchain setup for replay.
 The default without this option is to use a Virtual Swapchain